What You’ll Learn 🛠️

 During the procedure, when you click the Measure button, the data is averaged over the time shown below (Automatically stop measuring after xx seconds).

-To ensure, the measurement is performed always at the same RPM, you can additionally set a target value and boundary.
+To ensure that the measurement is always performed at the same RPM, you can additionally set a target value and a boundary.

 Link multiple instances

-Sometimes when the amplitude and phase of the signal are not stable you have to find a different location for mounting the sensor, to get a better signal.
+Sometimes, when the amplitude and phase of the signal are not stable, you need to find a different location for mounting the sensor to obtain a better signal.

-To save time, you can mount multiple sensors and measure them at once, and then decide which signal to take.
-The whole procedure is the same, but you only need to operate one VC (visual control), all the other instruments will follow, of course providing different results.
+To save time, you can mount multiple sensors and measure them simultaneously, then decide which signal to use.
+The procedure remains the same, but you only need to operate one VC (Visual Control); all the other instruments will follow, naturally providing different results.

-Therefore, in Measure mode please check the Link options (left lower part).
+Therefore, in Measure mode, please check the Link options (located in the lower-left corner).

-The Rotor Balancer visual control can be picked from the instrument toolbar in Design mode.
-The channels Speed and xxx/Time H1 have to be assigned to it.
+The Rotor Balancer Visual Control can be selected from the instrument toolbar in Design mode.
+The channels Speed and xxx/Time H1 must be assigned to it.

-Which of the results should now be chosen for the correction?
+Which result should now be chosen for the correction?

 The one where amplitude and phase are stable.